QGEP/docs/fr/_sources/user-guide/digitizing/digitizingdetailedgeometry.rst.txt

 .. figure:: images/digitizing_detailedgeometry4.jpg

 An other way is to open the **vw_qgep_wastewater_structure** form with the info tool and then choose **Digitize** in the **Actions** menu of the form.

+.. note:: If the geometry disappears after digitizing or if you get an message (like 'Add part'), you have probably tried to digitize over a catchment area (or an other polygon theme) and the layer has set the avoid overlap option in the snapping settings.
+Do change the avoid overlap settings.